ipfabric/docs/docs/IP_Fabric_GUI/tips/navigate_in_tables.md

 ---
-description: In this section, we give you a tip on how to navigate in tables efficiently.
+description: In this section, we provide you with tips on how to navigate in tables efficiently.
 ---

 # Navigate in Tables